ruanzx/devcontainer-templates/prompt.md

 ---

-Run command to test the feature apt and fix all issues/errors during tests.
+Run command to test the feature aspire and fix all issues/errors during tests.
 Ensure feature will work properly and all tests must be passed.

 Command:
 ```
-./devcontainer-features.sh test apt
+./devcontainer-features.sh test aspire
 ```